badgerloop-software/chase-car-dashboard/README.md

 ## Updating the Submodule

 0. This step assumes that the repository has been initialized as above.
-1. Update the submodule in the `Data-Generator` directory with `git submodule update --init`.
-2. `cd` into the `Frontend` directory and run the command `npm run update-graph-constants`.
-(If the command fails to run, make sure you have the most recent version of `npm` installed onto your computer).
+1. Run the command `npm run update-data`.
+This should take care of updating the submodule and JSON files in the frontend.
+(If the command fails to run, make sure you have the most recent dependencies and version of `npm` installed onto your computer).

 ## Running the Dashboard